johnty/node-red-contrib-i2clcd/README.md

 ##Notes##

+- Designed to work with [Infusion System's PiShield](https://infusionsystems.com/pishield/) where everything is converted to 5V, but should also work directly by connecting directly to the i2c pins
-- Should work fine on a larger dispaly (e.g. 2004), but need to add extra line numbers
+- Should work fine on a larger display (e.g. 2004), but addtional lines are not supported by default
-- Super fast updates can cause the display to glitch out, so consider using the Delay node in speed limiting mode
+- Super fast updates can cause the display to glitch out, so consider using the Delay node in speed limiting mode if you have input that changes very quickly
 - Feel free to suggest new features and corrections!

+---
-Johnty Wang
+Johnty Wang (johnty.wang@mail.mcgill.ca)

 Input Devices and Music Interaction Laboratory

-McGill University and Infusion Systems johnty.wang@mail.mcgill.ca
+McGill University and Infusion Systems

 July 2016